We illustrate generalization with the following example, which extends the information model

 standard identifier.
 Because it is still an alternative identifier (a "key"), we declare it to be

 unique.
-In the case of Author
+In the case of Author, we had declared

-as a standard identifier.
+the attribute authorId as a standard identifier.
 Assuming that this attribute

 represents a purely technical, rather than business, information item, we dropped it, since it's